 OUE 2100: Academic Planning and Exploration (1 credit)

-The Center for Academic Planning and Exploration now offers a 1 credit course to guide you through the academic and career exploration process.
+The Center for Academic Planning and Exploration offers a 1-credit course to guide you through the academic and career exploration process.
 This course is offered through the Office of Undergraduate Education (OUE).

-- The course is designed to allow you some freedom in customizing their exploration process.
+- The course is designed to allow you some freedom in customizing your exploration process.
 Some of the class assignments are required while others are selected by you.

-- This course is facilitated online but also includes two meetings with a CAPE Coach/Instructor and experientail exercises that require interaction with campus resources, staff and the community.
+- This course is facilitated mostly online and includes two required in-person class meetings as well as experiential exercises that require interaction with campus resources, staff and the community.

-- You must be a full-time, degree-seeking undergraduate student at the University of Minnesota, Twin Cities.
-Priority is given to undecided students who have completed at least 15 credits on the Twin Cities campus.
-We also welcome undecided transfer students in this course.
+- You must be a degree-seeking undergraduate student at the University of Minnesota, Twin Cities.

 - If you would like to talk to someone about this course, please utilize the CAPE Drop-In Hours or email email@example.com.